steveseguin/offline_deployment/README.md

 @hamza1311 mentioned when deploying on Linux, to get OBS to play nice, they used real SSL certificates for their domain, and then had things point to their local IP in `/etc/hosts`.

 Please let me know if you find additional ways to handle SSL certifcates offline, or other ways of ensureing webRTC plays nice.

+### If you're having trouble ..

+9 out of 10 times the issue you are having is with the SSL certificates.
+You need to install the certifcates used onto all the devices that interface with VDO.Ninja for it to work.
+This is not a simple task, so if you don't know what you are doing, I'd advise instead just getting a cellular hotspot or such, and not self-deploy VDO.Ninja.

+While there are some solutions that negate the need for self-signed certs, they can be even more complicated and convoluted.

+If you don't know what a self-signed certificate is, it is not the same as having Let's Encrypt created one.

+Let's Encrypt is a Certificate Authority (CA) that issues domain-validated SSL/TLS certificates.
+These certificates are recognized and trusted by most web browsers because Let's Encrypt is a member of the CA/Browser Forum and is included in the trusted root certificate stores of major web browsers and operating systems.
+Since we are deploying offline, we won't be using a CA issued certificate, but a self-signed one instead.

+Self-signed certificates are not issued by a CA, but are created and signed by the entity or individual using the certificate. eg: `openssl req  -nodes -new -x509  -keyout key.pem -out cert.pem`.
+Because they are not issued by a trusted CA, browsers and operating systems do not inherently trust self-signed certificates, often resulting in security warnings unless the certificate is manually added to the trust store of the device or application.

+Because we want our self-signed cert to be trusted however, we will need to manually add the self-signed certificate to our trusted keychains; those used by our browsers and operating systems.
+We will also be using the self-signed certificate for our locally hosted webserver and handshake (wss) server.

+Please refer to your local chat bot for more information on create, using, and deploying self-signed certificates if this is all new to you.